apaivafeup/projFRAFOL/README.md

 - **Condition Coverage**: Software testing metric that evaluates whether each boolean sub-expression (condition) in a program has been tested for both true and false outcomes.
 This ensures that all logical paths are evaluated, helping to identify errors in the decision-making logic of the code.
 - **Mutation Score**: Software testing metric that measures the effectiveness of a test suite by introducing small changes (mutations) to the program's code and checking if the tests detect the errors.
 It is the ratio of mutants killed against mutants that remain alive.

-Clicking the **Run** button will execute the mutation tool and run the selected test suites against the alterated code.
+Clicking the **Mutate** button will execute the mutation tool and run the selected test suites against the alterated code.

 ### Tab2: Class under mutation